unraid/docs/docs/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server.md

 # Transferring Files Within the Unraid Server

-If you are using Windows Explorer to move files between drives, you are actually copying the files TWICE across the network, from the unRAID server to your Windows machine, and back again.
+If you are using Windows Explorer to move files between drives, you are actually copying the files TWICE across the network, from the Unraid server to your Windows machine, and back again.
 For copying a few files, this is not a problem.
 But if you are moving a lot of data, here are faster methods.